KWillets/striped_index/README.md

 # Striped Index -- Fulltext Indexing at Gigabytes per Second

+(Disclaimer -- this technique works, but the writeup is a work in progress.
+Clear description and links to prior research are incomplete.)

 A compressed self-index for large numbers of short strings, which trades a minor increase in search overhead for a major (GB/s) increase in indexing speed.
 It is ideal for situations where an inverted index falls short, and arbitrary character sequences may need to be located.
 Datasets with many short strings are common in databases and data warehouses, possibly more prevalent than single large texts, but specialized algorithms for this regime have not been developed.

-This index provides substring search capability comparable to a suffix tree or the FM index, in storage near the optimal compressed size, with less overhead than previous approaches -- indexing in minutes rather than days.
+This index provides substring search capability comparable to a suffix tree or the FM index, in storage near the optimal compressed size, with less construction overhead than previous approaches -- indexing in minutes rather than days.

 As with other self-indexes, it provides four main functions:
  1. Index -- process a dataset into indexed form